Author: Aditya Gupta

 Plastobags is an established company that primarily started in the business of conventional plastics but recently has diversified its product portfolio and expanded into bioplastics with a whole range of products from carry bags, hygiene gloves to disposable waste bags and security bags.
 On the other hand, Earthsoul India is the licensed manufacturer for Novamont, which is a global bioplastics producer.
 Although Earthsoul India has products that are more suitable for garden needs, they also have bioplastics for food packaging and waste disposal purposes.

-Envigreen is the latest startup entering the Indian bioplastics market established by a Qatar-based NRI, Ashwath Hegde.
-In 2016, Envigreen opened its operations in Bengaluru and its production facility is already capable of producing 1,000 tons of bioplastics every year.
+These bags are being produced currently by a Bengaluru-based firm Envigreen, which is the latest startup to enter the Indian bioplastics market.
+This company was established by a Qatar-based NRI, Ashwath Hegde in 2016, when Envigreen opened its operations in Bengaluru and its production facility is already capable of producing 1,000 tons of bioplastics every year.
 The carry bags manufactured by Envigreen are made out of 12-14 biological ingredients like potato, tapioca, organic oil extracted from banana, flowers and other vegetables along with natural starch.

 The company’s manufacturing cost is a little high because of the expensive raw materials and thus the bags are priced 35% higher than a normal plastic bag.
 A medium-sized carry bag would cost INR3, whereas the same plastic bag would cost INR2.
 The bag if discarded decomposes within 180 days and can dissolve within a day in water at room temperature.
 Interestingly, the company claims takes only 15 sec to dissolve an Envigreen bag in boiling water!

-The growth of bioplastics in India is a positive change in consumer behavior and with continued support from the government and the citizens themselves, the awareness about bioplastics can become even more widespread.
-Hopefully more pioneering bioplastic companies like Envigreen, Truegreen and Ecolife expand the Indian market and bring about the much needed change toward a greener environment.
+The growth of bioplastics in India is a positive change in consumer behavior and with continued support from the government and the citizens themselves, awareness about bioplastics can become even more widespread.
+Hopefully, more pioneering bioplastic companies in India like Envigreen, Truegreen and Ecolife expand the Indian market and bring about the much-needed change toward a greener environment.